PVirie/thinking/README.md

 # Thinking model
-An implementation of thinking model version XXIV (codename: duality).
+An implementation of thinking model version XL (codename: knapsack).

-## Duality
+## Core principles

 ### Axiom: mind aims to reduce discrepancy between itself and the world